openbabel/documentation/Contributing/DevBestPractices.rst

 The general philosophy of the Open Babel project is to attempt to gracefully recover from error conditions.
 Depending on the severity of the error, a message may or may not be sent to the user -- users can filter out developer debugging messages and minor errors, but should be notified of significant problems.

-For more information, please see :ref:`handling_errors`.
+For more information, please see :ref:`error handling`.

 Patches and Changesets
 ----------------------